leonej01/ai-case-study/README.md

 ## Module 1 Challenge

-Must inlcude least one of each of the following:
+Must inlcude at least one of each of the following:
 * Heading (2.5 points)
 * Font styling (2.5 points)
 * Hyperlink (2.5 points)